Lecture 1: Probability and Linear Algebra Review

 The Product Rule

-The product rule allows us to decompose a joint distribution into the product of a conditional and marginal probability:
+The product rule allows us to decompose a joint density over two continuous random variables into the product of a conditional and marginal density:

-• This rule can be applied recursively in the case of more than two random variables.
+• This rule can be applied recursively in the case of more than two continuous random variables.

 • This rule gives rise to lots of useful facts from probability theory.